IdeaCardsNFT/ideacardsnft.github.io/index.md

     col_number: two
     is_numbered: true
     grid_items:
-      - title: Original ideas from notebooks
+      - title: Original ideas are identified
         content: >
           Ideas are picked from a stack of old notebooks.
 They were never released nor implemented before.